-EASTERN WREN (Troglodytes troglodytes) Uncommon winter resident
+WINTER WREN (Troglodytes hiemalis) Uncommon winter resident

-The "Winter Wren" was split by the AOU in 2010 into Pacific Wren and Eastern Wren.
-The winter wren is often overlooked by those unfamiliar with its distinctive call note (much like that of a Song Sparrow, but doubled or trebled), but can, in fact, be quite common; it is far more often heared than seen.
+The Winter Wren, now separated from the western species, Pacific Wren (Troglodytes pacificus), is often overlooked by those unfamiliar with its distinctive call note (much like that of a Song Sparrow, but doubled or trebled), but can, in fact, be quite common; it is far more often heared than seen.
 Somewhat surprisingly, it seems most common in and near palmetto thickets in cypress-tupelo swamp habitat.
 The maximum number recorded is 21, in the Sarpy Swamp on Dec.
 23, 1978 (RDP).